PhotonQuantum/jaccount-captcha-solver/USAGE.md

 - If your dataset is smaller than 10000 images, you should crawl more images.
 Such a small dataset will cause the model to overfit easily.
 - You may decrease the initial lr by editing `nn_train.py`.
-- You may consider replace Adam optimizer with SGD optimizer, for SGD optimizer usually has better generalization performance than Adam optimizer.
+- You may consider replacing Adam optimizer with SGD optimizer, for SGD optimizer usually has better generalization performance than Adam optimizer.
 Don't forget to adjust lr accordingly (SGD usually needs a higher lr to converge faster).

 ### Model doesn't converge